jazracherif/CppND-Capstone-Snake-Game/README.md

 ::Logger - update Log - last update 3 sec ago
 ```

-The game logs will also be stores in the `./game_logger.txt` file.
+The game logs will be stored in the `./game_logger.txt` file.
 This file can be observed while playing using
 `tail -f ./game_logger.txt`